ramusus/reaction-filtration/README.md

 --------

 * Open filters by link in right-side bar (for now only for admins);
-* filtration by title, pageTitle and description;
+* Filtration by title, pageTitle and description;
-* filtration by price using range slider with autocalculated min and max values;
+* Filtration by price using range slider with autocalculated min and max values;
-* filtration by weight using range slider with autocalculated min and max values;
+* Filtration by weight using range slider with autocalculated min and max values;
-* filtration by tag with autocomplete;
+* Filtration by tag with autocomplete;
-* filtration by detail using combination name + value;
+* Filtration by detail using combination name + value;
-* filtration by visibility (only for admins);
+* Filtration by visibility (only for admins);
+* All strings supports i18n;

 You are welcome to submit any issues or ideas [here](https://github.com/ramusus/reaction-filtration/issues/)